aosabook/500lines/contingent/chapter.rst

 Given such a dense dependency graph, can a build system do any better than to simply perform a complete rebuild upon every modification?

+>>> open('diagram3.dot', 'w').write(g.as_graphviz()) and None

 Chasing consequences
 --------------------

-The key insight that helps us answer the foregoing question is to note the difference between our intuitive understanding of the build process—that most changes disrupt only a small subset of the full consequences graph—and the dependency graph itself, which has no such understanding.
-Adding this requires the ability to answer an additional
+The key insight that helps us answer the foregoing question is to note the difference between our intuitive understanding of the build process—that most changes disrupt only a small subset of the full consequences graph—and the consequences graph itself, which represents a more course-grained fact: that a given task depends on a certain set of inputs.
+The consequences graph tells us, for example, that ``B.title`` uses the output of task ``B.rst`` as its input:

+>>> 'B.title' in g.immediate_consequences_of('B.rst')
+True

-question: given the consequences of a change, does the change have an effect on the consequence's value and therefore require a rebuild of that consequence?
-To answer this question, we employ a value cache that records the output of each consequence's build, allowing us to compare its current value with its value from the previous run.
+but it does not understand what sorts of changes to ``B.rst`` actually affect ``B.title``.
+Accommodating this requires us to extend the build system such that, when notified of a change, it can determine if the change has an effect on the task's value and therefore requires a rebuild of that task's consequences.

+``Builder`` manages build processes by augmenting the graph with a value cache that records the output of each task's build, allowing us to compare its current value with its value from the previous run.
+If a task's value changes, we must inform its consequent tasks in the event the new value has an impact on those consequences. ``Builder`` maintains a ``todo_list`` of tasks for this purpose: as tasks run, the value cache tells the ``Builder`` if the task's output has changed, requiring that task's consequences to be placed on the todo list for reconsideration.

->>> open('diagram3.dot', 'w').write(g.as_graphviz()) and None
+To illustrate, we first construct a ``Builder``

 >>> from contingent.builderlib import Builder
->>> b = Builder(callback=lambda task, get: None)
+>>> b = Builder(callback=None)

+and update its initially empty consequences graph to be the manually- constructed graph from our example above

 >>> b.graph = g

+For this example, we will drive the build process manually.
-In the first run of the build, the cache is empty, so each target requires a full rebuild (``Initial value`` is the output of the build process):
+In the first run of the build, the cache is empty, so each task requires a full rebuild:

 >>> roots = ['A.rst', 'B.rst', 'C.rst']
 >>> for node in roots + g.recursive_consequences_of(roots):
+...     # 'Initial value' is the simulated output of the build task for ...     # each node
 ...     b.set(node, 'Initial value')

+Since each task has been freshly computed, all the tasks are up to date and the todo list is empty:

 >>> b.todo_list
 set()

-Changing something forces us to rebuild its consequences, but focuses our efforts only on the particular targets that need rebuilding.
-For example, editing file B requires examination of all consequences of B:
+Changing something forces us to rebuild its consequences, but focuses our efforts only on the particular tasks that need rebuilding.
+For example, editing the body content of file B requires examination of all consequences of B:

->>> b.set('B.rst', 'Markup for post B')
+>>> b.set('B.rst', 'Updated body markup for post B')
 >>> sorted(b.todo_list)
 ['B.body', 'B.date', 'B.title']

-The build process, however, produces new values only for ``B.body``, leaving ``B.date`` and ``B.title`` at their prior values:
+All of these consequent tasks need to be reevaluated, but in this instance only ``B.body``s value is affected by the change, leaving ``B.date`` and ``B.title`` at their prior values:

 >>> b.set('B.body', 'New body for B')
 >>> b.set('B.date', 'Initial value')
 >>> b.set('B.title', 'Initial value')

-Since it is only post B's output HTML that depends on its body content, the todo list peters out rather quickly:
+Since it is only post B's output HTML that depends on its body content, the ``Builder`` does not need to consider the consequences of tasks ``B.date`` and ``B.title``, so the todo list peters out rather quickly:

 >>> sorted(b.todo_list)
 ['B.html']